tomzo/gocd-golang-agent/README.md

 Golang agent is based on "BuildCommand API" proposed [here](https://github.com/gocd/gocd/issues/1954).
 It's still working in progress.
 If you want to try out the golang agent, please build GoCD server from the latest master branch.

+### Features not supported yet
+* SCM materials other than git
+* Java task plugins
+* Java scm plugins such as Github-PR

 ### Installation

 On Ubuntu: